-A response provider is a company or entity that delivers the response service and offers itself up for accreditation.
+A response provider, commonly referred to as an OSRO, is a company or entity that delivers the response service and offers itself up for accreditation.

 Joint Venture

 The NI defines a joint venture (JV) as an association or contractual business undertaking between two or more individuals or companies engaged in a solitary business enterprise for profit without actual partnership or incorporation.